alemart/surgescript/docs/tutorials/advanced_features.md

         state = "main";
     }

-    // setMessage() is a modifier function
+    // Note that this function returns
-    // A modifier always returns this
+    // this, i.e., the object itself.
     fun setMessage(newMessage)
     {
         message = newMessage;